 Access Control Lists (ACL) use packet classification to mark certain packets going through the packet processor pipeline and then take configured action against them.
 Rules are defined based on various fields of packets and usually TCAM is used to match packets to rules.
 For example, there can be a rule to match the packet source IP address against a list of IP addresses, and drop the packet if there is a match.
 This will be expressed in TCAM with multiple entries matching the list of IP addresses.
 Number of entries is reduced by masking off bits, if possible.
 TCAM is a limited resource, so with classifiers having a large number of rules and a big field list, TCAM runs out of resources.

-In TAP Aggregation mode, when receiving a packet whose Frame Check Sequence (FCS) is corrupted, the default behavior is to replace the bad FCS with the correct value and forward it.
+In TAP Aggregation mode, configuration options are provided to handle special packet types.
+When receiving a packet whose Frame Check Sequence (FCS) is corrupted, the default behavior is to replace the bad FCS with the correct value and forward it.
+Configuration options are available to control the FCS behavior, such as to discard errors, pass through the bad FCS, or append a new FCS.

 This article describes a set of CLI commands to create TCAM profiles.
 The profile is composed of a set of TCAM features, with each feature having customized lookup key, actions and packet types to hit.